TRAINING - 2021

 All this training is offered FREE to our members by qualified volunteers.

 Most of our training takes place in boats for two people - GP14s - but we also offer single-handed sailing in Oppies, Toppers and Picos (for children and youth) and in Lasers for adults and older teenagers.
-Basic training is offered on Thursday evenings, but there are also sessions on Saturday mornings throughout the year when you have some experience (or if you can already sail).
+Normally, basic training would be offered on Thursday evenings, and there would also be sessions on Saturday mornings throughout the year when you have some experience (or if you can already sail).

 We have 8 Lasers, 4 Picos and any number of Toppers and Oppies.

-Further courses that will give you nationally recognized certificates are available to those who wish to progress, at low cost (typically £130 for a weekend course).
-These may include:
+Further courses that will give you nationally recognized certificates are available to those who wish to progress, at low cost.

 The Welsh Harp is a special and environmentally sensitive stretch of water.
 So we only permitted by our landlords (Canal and River Trust) to use powerboats for the provision of safety cover for our members.
 To cover all our racing and training activities, we need a good supply of trained powerboat drivers.
 We offer RYA Level 2 Courses, which provides the skills and background knowledge needed to drive a powerboat and is the basis of the International Certificate of Competence (ICC).
-Five Powerboat courses are scheduled and open for booking between April and August 2020.
-Additional courses are planned for October through to December subject to demand.
-Click here for dates, details and booking.
+Click here for dates, details and booking for any coursed we might be able to offer this year.